dongtuoc/cv_learning_resnet50/README.en.md

 You can refer to the code in the project to actually run a ResNet50 neural network and perform inference on one or multiple images.

-In the "new_version_with_notes" directory of the project, there is a version with **comments**, where I provide textual explanations for key parts of the code.

 If you go through the project code and accompanying articles thoroughly, and practice with them, I believe that getting started with AI vision is not difficult.
 Moreover, even if you are a beginner, after fully practicing with ResNet50, you can consider yourself proficient.

 ---